 What we Require from you:

-– Publicity Photographs – It is up to the Producer or Publicity Manager to ensure that a photographer is brought in to take photographs of your dress rehearsal and that these are sent to the Brickhouse Publicity Officer as soon as possible.
+– Publicity Photographs – It is up to the Producer or Publicity Manager to ensure that a photographer is brought in to take photographs of your dress rehearsal and that these are sent to the Brickhouse President as soon as possible.
 Any other rehearsal pictures are also extremely useful for publicity purposes so please send these over too!

 – Ensure all publicity meets the conditions set out in your show licensing agreement.